-Prerequisite(s): AVI 110 Private Pilot Theory, AVI 111 Private Pilot Flight, AVI 120 Theory of Instrument Flight, and AVI 121 Instrument Pilot Flight or credit for previous ground and flight training.
+Prerequisite(s): AVI 110 Private Pilot Theory, AVI 111 Private Pilot Lab, AVI 120 Instrument Pilot Theory, and AVI 121 Instrument Pilot Flight or credit for previous ground and flight training.

 AVI 211 - Commercial Pilot Flight I

 This course will provide the student with part of the flight training required of the Commercial Pilot FAA practical test standards.
 This is the first half of two phases of flight training.
 MTT Aviation Services at the Johnstown Cambria County Airport will provide the flight training.
 The student will receive pre/post briefings on the commercial maneuvers and complex aircraft systems within the FAA practical test standards before and after flight training.
 The instruction will include dual flight time and solo flight time for experience requirements.